strawberrymusicplayer/strawberry/README.md

 ### :bangbang: Opening an issue:

 * Search for the issue to see if it is already solved, or if there is an open issue for it already.
-If there is an open issue already, you can comment on it if you have addtional information that could be useful to us.
+If there is an open issue already, you can comment on it if you have additional information that could be useful to us.
 * For technical problems, questions and feature requests please use our forum on https://forum.strawberrymusicplayer.org/ that is better suited for discussion.
 It also better allows answers from the community instead of just the developers on GitHub.

 ### :moneybag:	Sponsoring: